Rudolf Hess: World War I

 Within weeks of the outbreak of World War I, Hess enlisted in the 7th Bavarian Field Artillery Regiment, part of the 1st Royal Bavarian Division.
-His initial posting was against the British on the Somme; he was present at the First Battle of Ypres.
-On 9 November 1914, Hess transferred to the 1st Infantry Regiment, stationed near Arras.
+His initial posting was against the British on the Somme.
+He was present at the First Battle of Ypres.
+On 9 November 1914, he transferred to the 1st Infantry Regiment, stationed near Arras.
 He was awarded the Iron Cross, second class, and promoted to Gefreiter (corporal) in April 1915.
 After additional training at the Munster Training Area, he was promoted to Vizefeldwebel (senior non-commissioned officer) and received the Bavarian Military Merit Cross.
-Returning to the front lines in November, he fought in Artois, participating in the battle for the town of Neuville-Saint-Vaast.
-After two months out of action with a throat infection, Hess served in the Battle of Verdun in May, and was hit by shrapnel in the left hand and arm on 12 June 1916 during fighting near the village of Thiaumont.
+Returning to the front lines in November, Hess fought in Artois, participating in the battle for the town of Neuville-Saint-Vaast.
+After two months out of action with a throat infection, he served in the Battle of Verdun in May, and was hit by shrapnel in the left hand and arm on 12 June 1916 while fighting near the village of Thiaumont.
 After a month off to recover, he was sent back to the Verdun area, where he remained until December.

 Hess was promoted to platoon leader of the 10th Company of the 18th Bavarian Reserve Infantry Regiment, which was serving in Romania.
 He was wounded on 23 July and again on 8 August 1917; the first injury was a shell splinter to the left arm, which was dressed in the field, but the second was a bullet wound that entered the upper chest near the armpit and exited near his spinal column, leaving a pea-sized entry wound and a cherry stone-sized exit wound on his back.

-By 20 August, he was well enough to travel, so he was sent to hospital in Hungary and eventually back to Germany, where he recovered in hospital in Meissen.
-In October he received promotion to Leutnant der Reserve and was recommended for, but did not receive, the Iron Cross, first class.
+By 20 August, Hess was well enough to travel; he was thus sent to a hospital in Hungary and eventually back to Germany, where he recovered in hospital in Meissen.
+In October, he was promoted to Leutnant der Reserve and was recommended for, but did not receive, the Iron Cross, first class.
 At his father's request, Hess was transferred to a hospital closer to home, arriving at Alexandersbad on 25 October.